Q: What are the prerequisites for the course?

 If you upload multiple files for the same question, they will all be kept for evaluation as long as they have different names or file extensions.
 If you upload a file for a question with the same filename and file extension as a previous submission, it will be overwritten in the submission folder.

-You also have the option to put all code for a particular question into a single file and upload the parts together as one file.
+You need to put all code for a particular question into a single file and upload the parts together as one file.

 We will run your code using Moss, a system for detecting software plagiarism.

 If you do not have SUNetID use: <your_legal_lastname>_<your_legal_firstname>

 Failure to upload the code will result in a 0 for that particular question.

 We take great care to ensure that grading is fair and consistent.
 Since we will always use the same grading procedure, any grades you receive are unlikely to change significantly.
 However, if you feel that your work deserves a regrade, please submit a request on GradeScope within one week of receiving your grade.